EJR-1/finalCapstone/README.md

 - In order to work through this notebook, you need to run each cell individually to recreate the intended output.

-- A Biplot, produced from a standard
+- A Biplot, produced from a standardardised variable PCA Analysis.

 ![image](https://user-images.githubusercontent.com/122671771/219451250-da2d7481-69c5-4845-9f35-4cf5c59c91b7.png)